Project-OSRM/node-osrm/README.md

 # Depends

- - Node.js v0.10.x
+ - Node.js v0.10.x or v0.8.x

 # Installing

-By default, binaries are provided and no external dependencies or compile is needed.
+By default, binaries are provided for:

+ - 64 bit OS X and 64 bit Linux
+ - Node v0.8.x and v0.10.x

+On those platforms no external dependencies are needed.

 Just do:

     npm install osrm

-We currently provide binaries for 64 bit OS X and 64 bit Linux.
-Running `npm install` on other platforms will fall back to a source compile (see `Developing` below for build details).
+However other platforms will fall back to a source compile: see [Source Build](#source-build) for details.

 # Usage

-First you need to download some OSM data and process it with OSRM.
+1) Download an osm extract and process it with OSRM.

-Next you need to create an OSRM config (ini) file that references the OSRM prepared routing data.
+2) Create an OSRM config (ini) file that references the OSRM prepared routing data.

 This repository contains a Makefile to automatically do this, assuming you have OSRM installed.